Connect Power BI to SQL Server

 • Data Connectivity Mode: Please select whether you want to import or Direct query.

-You can write your own query to extract data from the specified Database.
+Once you Connect, you can write your own query to extract data from the specified Database.
 To do this, write your query inside the SQL Statement box.

 Provide server name, Database, and Query 15